saurabhdhupar/notes/Dev Tools Checklist.md

 - [ ] setup VPN and ShadowSocks
 - [ ] install brew
+- [ ] brew cask install iterm2
+- [ ] use solarized color scheme for your iterm
+- [ ] keep your own version of dotfiles
 - [ ] brew install zsh
 - [ ] search and install [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)
 - [ ] edit and configure your `~/.zsh` from now on